-the Subcommittee that the current state contract with CliftonLarsonAllen would conclude following the issuance of this year's Annual Comprehensive Financial Report (ACFR), marking the end of the firm's twenty-year tenure as the state's independent external auditor.55
+When questioned regarding the OSA's involvement in the AlixPartners review, she stated that the Office had participated in two meetings with AlixPartners.
+Additionally, she informed the Subcommittee that the current state contract with CliftonLarsonAllen would conclude following the issuance of this year's Annual Comprehensive Financial Report (ACFR), marking the end of the firm's twenty-year tenure as the state's independent external auditor.

-Acting Auditor Moss further recommended revising the selection process for hiring future State Auditors, proposing that appointments be made by the Governor, the Chairman of the Senate Finance Committee, and the Chairman of the House Ways and Means Committee.56
+Acting Auditor Moss further recommended revising the selection process for hiring future State Auditors, proposing that appointments be made by the Governor, the Chairman of the Senate Finance Committee, and the Chairman of the House Ways and Means Committee.

 Thereafter, Comptroller General Gaines resumed his testimony under oath before the Subcommittee.
 Before continuing his testimony from the previous hearing, Chairman Grooms inquired whether he concurred with the findings and recommendations of the AlixPartners Report.
-Comptroller General Gaines also responded unequivocally in the affirmative, expressing full agreement with all findings and recommendations.57
+Comptroller General Gaines also responded unequivocally in the affirmative, expressing full agreement with all findings and recommendations.